 After annual meeting minutes have been approved (as determined by the company’s bylaws), a business should keep the original executed copy in a safe place along with other corporate records such as bylaws, articles of incorporation, and resolutions.
 A business should keep its minutes for at least seven years, and make them available to members of the corporation (e.g., shareholders, directors, and officers) who make a “reasonable request” to review them.
 There is no requirement to file annual stockholder meeting minutes with the state or other government agency.

 Annual meeting minutes for corporations are one of the important business compliance requirements that keep a company’s corporate veil (legal and financial separation of a business and its owners) intact.
 Although commingling personal and business assets and being involved in fraudulent activities are what courts typically consider when deciding if the corporate veil has been pierced, failing to fulfill company formalities (such as holding annual meetings and recording minutes) can also be a deciding factor.

-There are two main (and very BIG) reasons to abide by the rules to sustain the corporate veil:
+There are two main reasons to abide by the rules to sustain the corporate veil:

 - Maintain Personal Liability Protection of Shareholders – If a corporation doesn’t draft its meeting minutes as required, it could jeopardize its status of being a separate legal entity.
 That means a court, taxing authorities, and others might be able to hold the business owners and directors personally responsible for the actions and financial debt of the company.
 So, for example, if someone would bring a lawsuit against the organization, the corporation’s owners could be named in the suit and find their savings account, retirement savings, home, cars, and other personal assets could be at risk of being taken as damages if the decision is in favor of the plaintiff(s).